 Understand and learn about data center tier.
-Article explains data center standardization matrix : tier 1 to tier 4 along with its eligibility criteria.
+The article explains the data center standardization matrix: tier 1 to tier 4 along with its eligibility criteria.

 Without further delay, lets start with our topic.